-At Madrasat El-Quran, we invite you to explore the divine wisdom behind the hijab through authentic Quranic guidance.
-What does the Quran truly say about hijab, modesty, and identity?
+At Madrasat El-Quran the best Online Quran School, we invite you to explore the divine wisdom behind the hijab through authentic Quranic guidance.
+If you’re wondering where in Quran does it say to wear hijab1, our courses explain what the Quran truly says about hijab, modesty, and identity.
 Whether you’re seeking clarity, spiritual growth, or deeper knowledge of Islamic values, our structured lessons will help you understand the verses with context and meaning.

 In its literal sense, “hijab” means “barrier” or “partition.”
 In the Qur’an, the word is used in various contexts to describe a physical or metaphorical separation, not necessarily related to women’s clothing.

-What is clear from the Quran is the importance of modesty, both in actions and attire and the principle of maintaining dignity and respect.
+What is clear from the Quran is the importance of modesty in actions and attire, and the principle of maintaining dignity and respect.
+The requirement for wearing a headscarf has been interpreted differently, with many scholars advocating it as a way to adhere to broader Islamic guidelines on modesty.

 However, the requirement for wearing a headscarf has been interpreted differently across Islamic traditions and cultures, with many scholars advocating for it as a way to adhere to the broader Islamic guidelines on modesty.

-Where Does It Say In The Quran To Wear Hijab?
+Where In Quran Does It Say To Wear Hijab?
+Quran Verses about hijab in Arabic

 First, Allah commands believing men to be modest: